axibase/atsd-use-cases/Expatriation/README.md

 #### Alert Expression

 Customized data monitoring in ATSD is possible using [`alert-expressions`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/#tab-id-14) whereby user-specified parameters may be defined to trigger alarms based on incoming data.

-Here, alert expressions are applied to static data, but they also may be easily applied to dynamic data and used for systems monitoring as seen in this [example](https://apps.axibase.com/chartlab/67aa3b61) which is monitoring one of the Axibase servers right now.

 ![](Images/2018-q2-6.png)